 ERISA - Short Term or Long Term Disability

-The Employee Retirement Income Security Act of 1974 (ERISA) was created by Congress to govern employee benefit plans.
-ERISA does not require that an employer provide disability plans to its employees or retirees, but it regulates the operation of a disability benefit plan if an employer chooses to establish one.
-There are many types of ERISA Claims, but the attorneys at The Vaughn Law Firm focus on Short Term and Long Term Disability Claims.
+Having a healthy workforce is essential to the progression of our economy, and our workforce slows down when employees are unable to work because of medical conditions and injuries.
+As such, many employers have programs in place to help compensate employees while they are out of work through short-term and long-term disability programs.
+The federal Employee Retirement Income Security Act of 1974 (ERISA) was created by Congress to govern employee benefit plans.
+While ERISA does not require that an employer provide disability plans to its employees or retirees, the Act regulates the operation of a disability benefit plan if an employer chooses to establish one.